 TAKK, 6 Tariff Street, Northern Quarter, Manchester, Greater Manchester, M1 2FF - Visit now

 You may know Takk as a coffee hang-out, but this Icelandic-inspired spot is also a great place to enjoy a working lunch.
-Their range of Mediterranean sandwiches is simple but hearty, with flaky pastries and chunks of cake on offer throughout the day if you’re in the mood for brunch.
-Lingering is encouraged so grab a laptop and perch at one of the window seats.
+Check out the satisfying range of Mediterranean sandwiches, flaky pastries and chunks of cake on offer throughout the day.